-(199) As a result of the creation of the Integrated Compliance Department and the reorganisation of the Legal Affairs Department, the Team is composed of the Heads of units of: i) Integrated Compliance; ii) Legal Affairs; iii) Internal Audit; iv) Human Resources and Organisation; and v) Accounting and Financial Statements.
+[201] As a result of the creation of the Integrated Compliance Department and the reorganisation of the Legal Affairs Department, the Committee is composed of the Heads of: i) Integrated Compliance; ii) Legal Affairs; iii) Internal Audit; and iv) Human Resources and Organisation.
+The Head of the Accounting and Financial Statements is included in the Committee when reports involve his subject area.